Woody Johnson: Net worth

+Political fundraising and endorsements

-Johnson has given more than $1 million to various Republican candidates and committees.
+By the year 2000, Johnson had given more than $1 million to various Republican candidates and committees.
 Between 1997 and 1998, he donated $130,000 to the Republican Party, along with donating $22,583 to George W. Bush's 1998 gubernatorial re-election campaign of Texas.
-He was later a major New York fund-raiser for Bush's 2000 presidential campaign.
+He was later a major New York fundraiser for Bush's 2000 presidential campaign.

 In May 2008, he orchestrated a fundraiser in New York City that brought in $7 million in a single evening for John McCain's presidential campaign, by far the largest amount collected up to that point by a campaign that had been struggling to raise money.
 Johnson also provided significant funding to 2008 Republican National Convention host committee; from a $10 million shortfall, Johnson contributed personally and solicited friends to assist in covering the convention deficit.
 In 2011, Johnson endorsed former Massachusetts Governor Mitt Romney in the 2012 Republican presidential primaries.
 In September 2013, Johnson hosted a fundraiser for the Republican National Committee (RNC) at his home in New York City.

 By 2016, Johnson had known Donald Trump for about 30 years, with the two men having social connections.
 Nevertheless, in the 2016 Republican presidential primaries, Johnson initially endorsed Jeb Bush over Trump.
 In June 2015, Johnson was named the national finance chairman for Bush's campaign.
 On several occasions, Trump singled out Johnson in a speech attacking Bush for accepting "special interest" money from donors.
 In May 2016, after Trump became the presumptive nominee, Johnson endorsed Trump for president.
 He met with Trump at Trump Tower and was named one of the RNC's six finance vice chairmen, responsible for an effort to raise $1 billion on behalf of Trump's campaign.

-Johnson had by August 2019 donated $1.5 million to Trump's campaign and inaugural committee.
+Johnson had by August 2019 donated $1.5 million to Donald Trump's presidential campaigns and inaugural committee.
 In February 2020, Johnson gave $575,000 to a fundraising committee for Trump's 2020 re-election campaign, and $355,000 to the RNC.
 In May 2020, he gave $1 million to America First Action, Inc., a pro-Trump super PAC.

-On January 8, 2021, Johnson released a statement condemning the 2021 United States Capitol attack, and calling it a "dark day" in US history.
+On January 8, 2021, Johnson released a statement condemning the 2021 United States Capitol attack.

-United States Ambassador
+In 2023, Johnson gave at least $1 million to a super PAC backing Trump's 2024 presidential campaign.
+He stood behind Trump at an election-night rally during the 2024 South Carolina primary.

+In 2025, the family's Betty Wold Johnson Foundation was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.